ARTICLE I. NAME

 C. Dues for the Association shall be due and payable each year by the set deadline.
 The amount of dues shall be decided at the Annual Meeting by a majority of the members.
 The dues shall be used to meet the expenses of the organization.

 D. Each elected member shall have a single vote, to be cast by the coach or, upon designation by the coach, an assistant coach.
 Only teams with varsity status may be voting members.

 ARTICLE V. THE OFFICERS AND DUTIES

-A. The voting officers of the MCSA shall consist of a President, Vice President, Secretary and two At-Large representatives.
+A. The voting officers of the MCSA shall consist of a President, Vice President, Secretary, two At-Large representatives, the President Emeritus and the Rankings Chair.
 The duties of Treasurer shall be assumed by the President.
 These officers shall be elected from among the official representatives of the membership.
 The officers shall hold office for two years.

 B. The President/Treasurer shall act as the chief executive of the Association and as the ultimate arbiter regarding the interpretation of the rules of the Association.
 He shall represent the Association in all matter of business, shall make sure other officers and committees perform their tasks, shall prepare appropriate agendas for meetings, and shall preside at all meeting of the Association and of the Executive Committee.
 He shall also act as the Chief Financial Officer of the Association, managing all financial matters including, but not limited to, accounts payable and receivable.
 He will oversee all the duties and responsibilities of the Executive Director.

 C. The Vice-President shall be responsible for assisting the President with all his duties.
 He may at the request of the president oversee; with binding power, the Executive Director.
 He shall assume the duties of the President in his absence.